k30medvedev/dynamo-db-full-scan-tool/README.md

 See [CHANGELOG.md](./CHANGELOG.md) for version history.

-The **DynamoDB Control Plane Update Tool** is a Streamlit-based web application for managing DynamoDB tables safely and efficiently.
+The **DynamoDB Tool** is a Streamlit-based web application for managing DynamoDB tables safely and efficiently.
 It helps you browse, filter, and bulk update records without writing complex scripts or using the AWS CLI.

 ---